luontola/tdd-mooc/data/exercises.md

 ##### Effort estimate

+* <dfn data-title="...if familiar with TDD and the problem domain">Minimum</dfn>: 1 hours
+* <dfn data-title="...based on past student submissions">Average</dfn>: 2½ hours
-* 1-2 hours.
-Doing the refactoring once takes ~10 minutes, but you should repeat it many times and practice different approaches.
+* Doing the refactoring once takes ~10 minutes, but you should repeat it many times and practice different approaches.

 # Exercise 2: Tetris